-Processor Clock The processor clock rate determines the maximum rate that the HP E3490A Software Probe can communicate with the target processor through the BDM port.
+Processor Type The processor type determines which registers are available in the Real-Time C Debugger.
+Processor Clock Rate The processor clock rate determines the maximum rate that the HP E3490A Software Probe can communicate with the target processor through the BDM port.